 Evicting a tenant can be straightforward if you know what to do.

-This guide sets out the procedure for evicting a tenant from residential property and the related eviction laws that a landlord must be aware of.
+This guide sets out the procedure for evicting a tenant from residential property in England, and the related eviction laws that a landlord must be aware of.
 It is suitable whether the property being let is a house or a flat.

 We are often asked how to evict a tenant and the process is actually quite straightforward.
 To evict a tenant legally, you need a court order and only court-appointed bailiffs can use physical force to remove a tenant that won’t leave a property after the court order for eviction.
 The Protection From Eviction Act 1977 makes it a criminal offence to evict someone without a court order.